Olifant (instrument): Uses

 Olifants made great hunting devices because they were neither too loud nor as slow as matchlock guns.
 Saint Roland was said to have used this horn for hunting as well as war.
 Additionally, these horns sometimes had a religious function.
 For example, olifants were suspended over the high altars in churches, as was recorded in a 1315 archival document describing an ivory horn that hung over the high altar of Canterbury Cathedral.
 Ivory olifants would be used to call people to prayer on special feast days, like the three days preceding Good Friday, when monks used ivory "calling" horns instead of the usual metal bells.
 It is believe the Horn of Saint Blaise at the Cleveland Museum of Art was used in this way.

 While the olifant's use as an instrument was its primary function, even though it was hard to blow, it had a multitude of uses.
-For instance, some horns were had a plug added to the short end thereby allowing the horn to be used as a drinking vessel.
+For instance, some horns had a plug added to the short end thereby allowing the horn to be used as a drinking vessel.
 However, because of their cumbersome size and hefty weight, horns were not the most convenient receptacle for drinking.
 During the Middle Ages, at the Cathedral of York Minster, a fourteenth-century chronicle reports that the Oliphant of Ulph was filled with wine and then placed on the high altar by Ulph, a Viking nobleman, as a way to transfer lands to the cathedral.
 This event happened around the year 1036, thus offering scholars a clear terminus ante quem.

 Additionally, olifants were often given as diplomatic gifts.
 One such olifant ended up in the Medici collection (now at Palazzo Pitti, Museo degli Argenti, Florence), the first ivory object to end up in a European collection.
 This object may have been given as gift from the King of Congo, Nzinga-a-Nkuwu, known as João I of Kongo to the Pope.
 The olifant was listed in the 1553 inventory of Cosimo de' Medici.